Bl4omArchie/goHermes/README.md

 # ePrint Database Project

-Goal : getting every ePrint papers in a database
+Goal : getting every ePrint papers in a database the fastest as possible.

 Technologies :
 - scripting : golang